Rodrigo Becão

-Rodrigo Nascimento França, known as Rodrigo Becão (born 19 January 1996) is a Brazilian professional footballer who plays as a defender for Italian Serie A club Udinese.
+Rodrigo Nascimento França, known as Rodrigo Becão (born 19 January 1996) is a Brazilian professional footballer who plays as a centre-back or right-back for Süper Lig club Fenerbahçe.

-Club career
+Career

+Bahia

 Becão made his Campeonato Brasileiro Série B debut for Bahia on 28 November 2015 in a game against Atlético Goianiense.

+CSKA Moscow

-On 4 July 2018, Becão joined the Russian Premier League club PFC CSKA Moscow on loan for the 2018–19 season.
+On 4 July 2018, Becão joined the Russian Premier League club CSKA Moscow on loan for the 2018–19 season.
 He made his first appearance for CSKA on 27 July 2018, in their 2018 Russian Super Cup victory over Lokomotiv Moscow.

+On 19 September 2018, he made his UEFA Champions League debut with 2–2 away tie against Viktoria Plzeň.

+Udinese

 On 6 July 2019, Rodrigo Becão signed to Italian Serie A side Udinese for €1.6 million.
 On 25 August 2019, Becão scored the winning goal on his Serie A debut in a 1–0 victory over A.C.
 Milan at Dacia Arena.

+Fenerbahçe

+On 20 July 2023, Turkish Süper Lig side Fenerbahçe announced the signing of Becão on a five-year contract for €8.31 million.

+On 10 August 2023, he scored his first goal in his debut in UEFA Conference League against NK Maribor at the Şükrü Saracoğlu Stadium, Fenerbahçe won 3–1.

+On 13 August 2023, he made his Süper Lig debut against Gaziantep FK at the Şükrü Saracoğlu Stadium, Fenerbahçe won 2–1.

+On 15 December 2024, he ruptured the anterior cruciate ligament (ACL) in his right knee in the Süper Lig match against Başakşehir FK and will expected to be out for about seven months.